Measuring productivity dispersion: a parametric approach using the L\'{e}vy alpha-stable distribution: Models and estimation

-$\gamma$ and $\alpha$ indicate qualitatively different aspects of dispersion, providing a richer explanation of the observed patterns.
-In discussing the estimation results in the following sections, we will compare the estimated $\alpha$ and $\gamma$ with other conventional dispersion measures such as standard deviation and interquantile ratio (IQR) to demonstrate the strength of the L\'{e}vy alpha-stable distribution as a distributional model for understanding the dispersion of heavy-tailed data, in our case specifically the productivity dispersion.
+One of the key characteristics of the L\'{e}vy alpha-stable distribution is that $\gamma$ and $\alpha$ measure qualitatively different aspects of dispersion, providing a richer perspective on observed empirical patterns.
+In discussing the estimation results in the following sections, we will compare the estimated $\alpha$ and $\gamma$ with other conventional measures of dispersion, to demonstrate the strength of parametric measures of dispersion based on the L\'{e}vy alpha-stable distribution in the case of productivity.
+But before, let us explain that alpha stable distributions are (in general) likely to arise, due to the GCLT.